Inauguration of the Dutch monarch: Ceremony

-The monarch's master of ceremonies announces the arrival of the new monarch, who takes his seat on a chair of state opposite members of the States General and the regalia.
-The monarch gives an address before taking the oath to uphold the constitution and protect the people of the Kingdom.
+The new monarch has their master of ceremonies announce their arrival from the palace, and they take their seat on the chair of state facing the States General and the regalia.
+The monarch gives an address before swearing the oath to uphold the constitution and protect the people of the Kingdom.
+In reciting the final formula to swear the oath, the new monarch often displays the Spreekgebaar: the gesture has them raise the right hand, extending upwards and joining only the index finger and middle finger.

 Following the monarch's oath, the monarch is paid homage to by the assemblage of people.
 The president of the joint session makes a declaration on behalf of those assembled and then swears or affirms this declaration.

-Following this, the names of the members of the States General are called out, who then swear or affirm this declaration in turn.
-They either swear with the right hand raised and state, "Zo waarlijk helpe mij God Almachtig" (So truly help me, God almighty), or take a pledge with a simple "Dat beloof ik" (I promise that).
+Following this, the names of members of the States General are called out, who then stand and swear or affirm this declaration in turn.
+They either display the Spreekgebaar like the new monarch and swear, "Zo waarlijk helpe mij God Almachtig" ("So truly help me, God Almighty"), or affirm with a simple "Dat beloof ik" ("That, I promise.").

 After every willing member has sworn or affirmed the declaration, the president of the joint session declares the ceremony to have been completed.
-This is followed by the senior King of Arms exclaiming that the monarch has been inaugurated and the president crying "long live the king!" to the response of three hurrahs from the public.
-The other heralds proceed outside the church to Dam Square where they also announce to the public outside that the monarch has been inaugurated and cry "long live the king!"
+This is followed by the senior King of Arms exclaiming that the monarch has been inaugurated and the president crying “Long live the King!” to the response of three hurrahs from those assembled.
+The other heralds proceed outside the church to Dam Square where they also announce to the wider public that the monarch has been inaugurated, and also cry "Long live the King!"

-After the homage ceremony, the monarch and his retinue then exit the church and return to the palace.
+After the homage, the monarch and his retinue then exit the church and return to the palace.
 The ceremony is then followed by an official reception at the palace.